Maryamm07/assignment_One/README.md

-*It's a simple landing page*
+*It's a simple landing page*,
-No extra libraries/features are used
+no extra libraries/features are used.
 This landing page is completely based on HTML and CSS.
 It's a responsive page.